tidalmigrations/tidalmigrations.github.io/pages/tidal tools/aws.md

 The optput from the above command should list all the available Tidal Tools subcommands.
 Running `tidal help <subcommand>` or `tidal <subcommand> --help` (change `<subcommand>` with the actual subcommand from the list) will show more information about that subcommand.

-Some of the subcommands, for example `tidal analyze`, work independently and immediately procive results.
-While some other subcommands, for example `tidal analyze code` require API subscription.
+Some of the subcommands, for example `tidal analyze`, work independently and immediately provide results.
+While some other subcommands, for example `tidal analyze code`, require access to the Tidal Migrations API.

 To summarize,